 Australia

-St. Lawrence University students have the opportunity to spend the fall or spring semester in Australia at James Cook University (JCU).
-Students choose to study at the Townsville or Cairns (spring 2025 only) campus.
+St. Lawrence University students have the opportunity to spend the fall or spring semester in Australia on the Townsville (Bebegu Yumba) campus of James Cook University (JCU).
 As Australia’s premier tropical university, JCU has dedicated much of its research activities to areas relevant to life in the tropics, such as aboriginal studies, tropical medicine, tropical environmental studies, and Asian Studies.
 Its department of Marine Biology is world famous.
 In addition, the University has pioneered a higher education center for Aboriginal and Torres Strait Islander people.
-Please note that the number of students attending this program is limited and admission is highly competitive.

 - Fall or Spring semester

-- Enrollment capped at 15 students per semester (a backup option is encouraged for competitive programs)
+- Enrollment capped at 12 students per semester (a backup option is encouraged for programs with limited space)

 - Pre-requisites: 3.0 GPA.
 Applicants should have prior coursework in the subjects they intend to study on the program, and must articulate clear reasons for advanced study of these subjects in Australia.
 Applicants should also describe their interest in studying the peoples and cultures of Australia.